-Depending on the final data and once stratified and exploratory subgroup analyses are completed to identify patients who are most likely to benefit from treatment with the experimental arm, we plan to discuss the SEAMLESS data with European and US regulatory authorities.
+Stratified and exploratory subgroup analyses have been completed and have defined a patient population who may benefit from treatment with the experimental arm.
+We plan to discuss the SEAMLESS data with European and US regulatory authorities.
 We previously submitted, and have received validation of, a Pediatric Investigation Plan, or PIP, to the EMA, or European Medicines Agency.